 Pair this with a high toe and you have a recipe for viciously gripping wedge shots, especially in wet conditions that previously would have seen spin rate take a hit.
 Off-centre strikes will still spin quite well, but be mindful that the full-face option only kicks in at lofts above 56 degrees.

-Best Titleist Wedges In 2022
+Best Titleist Wedges

 Titleist Vokey SM8